screwdriver-cd/guide/docs/cluster-management/configure-api.md

 #### Slack Notifications

-Create a `screwdriver-bot` user in your Slack instance.
-Generate a Slack token for the new user and set it in your Slack notifications settings.
+Create a `screwdriver-bot` [Slack bot user](https://api.slack.com/bot-users) in your Slack instance.
+Generate a Slack token for the bot and set the `token` field with it in your Slack notifications settings.

 ```yaml
 # config/local.yaml